shilpakancharla/ros-tutorials/cpp_parallel_concurrent_course/README.md

 * Shared read: multiple threads at once, or
 * Exclusive write: only one thread at a time
 * Keep track of number of threads being read versus number of threads being writing

+## Liveness

+### Deadlock

+* Deadlock: each member is waiting for another member to take action
+* Liveness: properties that require a system to make progress; members may have to "take turns" in critical sections